clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 PURE Citrulline Malate Capsules

-• 2.9 g of purecitrulline malate in a convenient capsule form
+• 2.9 g rof citrulline malate in practical capsule form

 • Vegan capsules with no unwanted additives

-• Contains silica as an anti-caking agent (due to the manufacturing process)
+• With silica as an anti-caking agent (production-related)

 • Laboratory tested for heavy metals